claudiamig/closer-to-the-sky/Roadmap.md

 > We plan to reach this sub-milestone by July 2023

+### Milestone: Course implementation 🌞
+- [ ] Implement course for teenagers
+- [ ] Implement course for younger children

+> We plan to reach this milestone by December 2023

 ### Milestone: Training Astro-guides 🔭

 - [ ] Connect with AstroTribes project in Pune (India)